CarlosFdez/SpueBox/Readme.md

 	curl -L https://raw.githubusercontent.com/pyenv/pyenv-installer/master/bin/pyenv-installer | bash

 Then add the lines it tells you to add to ~/.bash_profile.
-Afterwards restart and run `pyenv install 3.6.3`
+Afterwards restart and run `pyenv install 3.6.7`

 If you use screen, follow the instructions [here](https://stackoverflow.com/a/20421710) as well.
 Specifically, add `shell -$SHELL` to `~/.screenrc`.

-#### Setup the actual virtualenv
+#### Setup PipEnv
-Pyenv virtual environments are managed by pyenv instead of being in any specific directory.
-The following creates one for the bot

-	pyenv virtualenv 3.6.3 spuebox

-and the following activates/deactivates it

-	pyenv activate spuebox
-	pyenv deactivate spuebox

-and the following deletes it if you just want a clean start

-	pyenv uninstall spuebox

-Afterwards just follow the normal setup instructions.
+Pipenv virtual environments are handled per directory.
+After using `pyenv shell 3.6.7`, use `pip install pipenv` to install pipenv.
+Afterwards follow the normal setup instructions, like using `pipenv install` to setup dependencies.
 I use `screen` to run it in the background, but I may run it in some sort of manager like pm2 in the future.